huongtran2104/Final-Project/README.md

 ### Sales Trends & Seasonality
 - November & December → highest sales (holiday-driven).
 - May & June → lowest profitability.
+The revenue of the company fluctuated depending on the seasonal factors
+- Peak revenue months (Nov, Dec): Driven by holidays and demand for high-value products.
+> **Strategy:** Launch targeted holiday campaigns, offer premium bundles, and ensure strong inventory planning.
+- Feb, May and June had low revenue.
+However, each month shows different purchasing patterns of customers:
+  - Feb: This month had a small but highly loyal customer base that made frequent and high-value purchases.
+  - May: Sales came from a larger number of customers compared to Feb, but spending per purchase was smaller, and purchase frequency dropped.
+  - Jun: Large reach in terms of unique customers, but low engagement — many customers made only once or few purchases. but the purchase frequency is relatively high: Likely due to repeat purchases of low-priced items bought by a small to high customer number.
+> **Strategy:** Use volume discounts, product bundling, and cross-selling to boost average transaction value.
+### Product tiers performance
 - High-tier products dominate revenue but are heavily skewed toward year-end months.
 - Mid-tier products fluctuate, peaking in April; low-tier products remain stable but with low contribution.
 ### Product Category Insights